SparkTuscaloosa/MobileAppSeries/README.md

 **Development Database**

-If you already have a local MySQL or PostgreSQL database running on your computer you are good to go.
-If you do not we suggest installing [Docker](https://www.docker.com/) on to your computer.
-You can find [Mac install](https://store.docker.com/editions/community/docker-ce-desktop-mac) or [Windows install](https://store.docker.com/editions/community/docker-ce-desktop-windows) instrucations [here](https://www.docker.com/get-started).
+If you already have a local MySQL or PostgreSQL database running on your computer, you are good to go.
+If you do not, we suggest installing [Docker](https://www.docker.com/) on to your computer.
+You can find [Mac install](https://store.docker.com/editions/community/docker-ce-desktop-mac) or [Windows install](https://store.docker.com/editions/community/docker-ce-desktop-windows) instructions [here](https://www.docker.com/get-started).

 **Video and slide links**